cheqd/node-docs/architecture/adr-list/adr-008-ledger-resources.md

 We took the following design principles into consideration, along with an explanation of how we addressed them:

-1. **Built using existing, familiar DID Core Spec patterns**: Wherever possible, our design attempts to utilise existing patterns and behaviours within the W3C DID Core specification instead of trying to implement proprietary/custom approaches.
+1. **Built using existing, familiar DID Core Spec patterns**: Wherever possible, our design attempts to utilise existing patterns and behaviours within the W3C DID Core specification (such as the use of DID URLs to identify resources), instead of trying to implement proprietary/custom approaches.
 We believe that similar designs could be adopted by other DID methods if they choose.
 2. **Protection against linkrot for long-term retrieval**: Any Resource stored on-ledger is replicated across multiple nodes.
    1. If any individual node or endpoint is down, lookup requests can be sent to any other node on the network.
    2. In a catastrophic scenario where the network itself stops to exist, e.g., companies shutting down, getting acquired etc the on-ledger data can still be restored by digital archivists using ledger snapshots.
 A practical example of this is how [Cosmos Hub makes historical chain archives available](https://github.com/cosmos/gaia/blob/main/docs/resources/archives.md) which can be restored.
 While this can be cumbersome, we wanted to design for this as a fail-safe.